Originally a minor character in Thimble Theater

 - Straying Baby: Swee'Pea is capable of pulling this off.

-- Strictly Formula: While the Famous Popeyes are notorious for this, this is surprisingly not the case with the Fleischer Popeye cartoons.
-Despite the notoriety of the spinach cliche and the characters love triangle, more than half of their shorts eschew the formula or have some clever variation of it.
-Out of the 109 Fleishcer shorts, 49 of them don't feature Bluto at all.
-Even shorts that do feature both Bluto and the spinach tend to have clever twists on it (I.e. "I Like Babies and Infinks", "Hospitaliky", "Fighting Pals", "Never Kick a Woman", "Let's Celebrake", "Wotta Nitemare").
-There are also a handful of shorts where Popeye doesn't eat the spinach, or spinach is absent altogether.
+- Strictly Formula: While the Famous Studios Popeye cartoons are notorious for this, this is surprisingly not the case with the Fleischer Popeye cartoons.
+Despite the notoriety of the spinach cliche and the characters love triangle, more than half of their shorts eschew the latter formula or have some clever variation of it.
+Out of the 109 Fleischer shorts, 49 of them (close to half of them) don't feature Bluto at all.
+Even shorts that do feature both Bluto and the spinach have clever gags and unique situations built around them—one short, "Fighting Pals", twists the formula by having Popeye tearing through a jungle in search of Bluto, and when he's clearly battered and fatigued from his endless search, Bluto ends up saving his life with the spinach!
+"Lets Celebrake" is completely devoid of conflict, as Popeye lets Olive and Bluto go out together so Popeye can take Olive's grandmother out for New Years Eve.
+And on top of that, there are 19 of the Fleischer Popeyes where he doesn't eat the spinach, or spinach is absent altogether.note

 - Succession Crisis: One story arc in the comics featured King Blozo of Spinachia being pressured into marrying because his subjects were fearing this trope.
 He didn't like the idea of having a wife but was reconsidering because the people of Spinachia was threatening to depose him and elect a President.